Maximising your yield while minimising waste

 The starch processing industry focuses on the reduction of water consumption by reducing the cost of fresh water and waste-water disposal.
 By separating the starch from the cutting water and flume water, the life of the water can be extended, and the costs for waste-water treatment are reduced considerably.
 An additional advantage of starch recovery is the value the recovered starch has as a commodity.

-Major benefits can be achieved by making the treating water making it reusable in the production process.
+Major benefits can be achieved by making the treating water reusable in the production process.
 This can be achieved by removing the solids and the starch in particular from the water.

 - Minimum freshwater intake